spaceC00kie/task-tracker/README.md

 ## About

 This task tracker software was built in an effort to better my React skills.
-The service lets you create a list of tasks and reminders; it uses json-server on the backend to persist those tasks.
+The service lets the user create a list of tasks and reminders that persists using a Redis database.
+It runs on a raspberry pi on my home network

 <img src="readme-assets/EarlyMeetingsForever.gif" width="40%">

 ## To Install

-To use this code, copy and paste these commands below:
+Copy and paste these commands:

   `git clone https://github.com/spaceC00kie/reactToDoList`